Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Introduction

-{\bf Main results.} When $n_2>p$, the OLS estimator exists and it is well-known that the limit of its excess risk is equal to $\frac{\sigma^2 p}{n_2 - p}$ (see, e.g., \citet{bai2009spectral}).
-On the other hand, showing the limit of $L(\hat{\beta}^{\MTL}_2)$ requires studying certain functions of the sum of two independent sample covariance matrices under covariate shift.
-To illustrate, we provide a simplified exposition of these functions.
-Recall that $r = 1$ from above.
-Then, the variance of $\hat{\beta}^{\MTL}_2$ is equal to
+We give a summary of our results, which follow the assumptions of a proportional limit setting, with both $n_1$ and $n_2$ increasing to infinity in proportion as $p$ goes to infinity.
+Our goal is to find the asymptotic limit of the bias and variance of the HPS estimator applied to the target task ($i = 2$).
+In particular, deriving the asymptotic limit of the bias and variance of the HPS estimator requires studying several functions involving two independent sample covariance matrices with different population covariance matrices.
+Below, we provide a simplified exposition and elaborate on the results later in Section \ref{sec_HPS}.

-See also equation \eqref{Lvar} in Proposition \ref{lem_HPS_loss} for the precise statement.
-The bias of $\hat{\beta}^{\MTL}_2$, which additionally involves the model vectors, is equal to
+First, the variance of the HPS estimator is equal to { } The bias of the HPS estimator is more involved and is deferred until Lemma \ref{lem_HPS_loss}.
+The bias and variance both involve the inverse of the sum of the sample covariance matrices of both tasks, which exhibit a covariate shift between them.

-Thus, the bias and variance functions both involve the inverse of the sum of $\big(X^{(1)}\big)^{\top} X^{(1)}$ and $\big(X^{(2)}\big)^{\top} X^{(2)}$, with differing population covariances.
-To the best of our knowledge, the asymptotic limits of these functions have not been identified in the literature---the main technical contribution of this paper is to fill this gap.
-In Section \ref{sec_main}, we present the main results for three different settings. \begin{itemize} \item \textit{Covariate shift.} Our first result applies to a setting where $\Sigma^{(1)}$ and $\Sigma^{(2)}$ are arbitrary but $\beta^{(1)} = \beta^{(2)}$.
-Thus, the bias equation \eqref{eq_bias_simp} is zero.
-In Theorem \ref{thm_main_RMT}, we describe the asymptotic limit of the variance equation \eqref{eq_var_simp} as a function of the singular values of the matrix $(\Sigma^{(1)})^{1/2}(\Sigma^{(2)})^{-1/2}$ and the sample sizes $n_1, n_2$.
-This result generalizes the classical result on the limiting risk of the OLS estimator to the HPS estimator under covariate shift.
+When $n_2 > p$, the OLS estimator exists, and it is well-known that the limit of its excess risk is equal to ${ \frac {\sigma^2 p} {n_2 - p}}$ \cite{bai2009spectral}.
+To the best of our knowledge, the asymptotic limit of equation \eqref{eq_var_simp} (when $n_1/p \rightarrow c_1, n_2 /p \rightarrow c_2$ as $p \rightarrow \infty$) has not been identified in the literature.
+Our paper takes the first step to fill the gap.
+We summarize our main results as follows: \begin{itemize} \item First, we consider the covariate shift setting, where $\Sigma^{(1)}$ and $\Sigma^{(2)}$ are arbitrary and $\beta^{(1)} = \beta^{(2)}$.
+In Theorem \ref{thm_main_RMT}, we describe the asymptotic limit of the variance formula as a function of the singular values of the covariate shift matrix.
+This result generalizes classical results on the limit of the trace of the inverse of one sample covariance matrix to two covariance matrices under covariate shifts.